Morpheus Theatre is holding Auditions for Gilbert & Sullivan’s Patience

 • We will endeavour to minimize auditioners time at the callbacks, but most calls will be a minimum of 90 minutes.

-Rehearsals will be Tuesday/Thursday evenings from 7:00 to 10:00pm and Sunday afternoons from 1:00 to 5:00pm starting November 4th.
+Rehearsals will be Monday/Wednesday evenings from 7:00 to 10:00pm and Saturday afternoons from 1:00 to 5:00pm starting January 24th.

 Morpheus Theatre requires that auditioners come prepared to commit to the rehearsal and performance schedule.